glintfishGH/Fraps/README.md

 Heaps is NOT for people who don't know how to work with a low level engine, unlike Flixel where most of the heavy lifting is done for you when it comes to setting up.

 Most of this also applies to Fraps itself.
-It is made by me (Glintfish) for my own personal use, used for my own mods, and do not recommend it to people who don't know what they're doing.
+It is made by me (Glintfish) for my own personal use, used for my own mods, and I do not recommend it to people who don't know what they're doing.

 # Installing Fraps

 First off, you ***HAVE*** to install Haxe that is version 4.3 or higher.
-If you want to make sure you're completely consistent with me, you can install [Haxe V4.3.4](https://haxe.org/download/version/4.3.4/).
+I'd recommend using version [4.3.4](https://haxe.org/download/version/4.3.4/), as thats the version I'm using.

 You'll then have to install Hashlink.
 Its a tiny bit more annoying to set up though.